gsmontanari/gsmontanari.github.io/_pages/home.md

 author_profile: false
 ---

-### Ph.D. at New York University
+### Associate at Cornerstone Research

 ---
-I am a Ph.D. candidate in Economics at NYU.
-In January 2024 I will join Cornerstone Research as an Associate Ph.D.
-Economist.
+I am an Associate Ph.D.
+Economist at Cornerstone Research New York office.
+I hold a Ph.D. in Economics from New York University.

 I am an applied economist that uses techniques from empirical industrial organization and applied microeconomics to investigate policy-relevant questions.
 I am interested in  what use people make of information and attention when these resources are scarce or otherwise limited, and my research examines consumers' choices across different industries.